 The interest rate is based on the interest rate the City is paying back on the debt/loan it has taken out to do a project plus 1%.
 A property owner can make payments throughout the year as well to lessen the amount being placed on the tax bill or payoff a current year's assessment so nothing appears on the tax bill.

-For more questions, please feel free to email me at the link above.
+For more questions, please feel free to email me.

 Per State Statute the City can only accept tax payments in the months of December and January.
 If you are paying your taxes after January 31st all payments would go to the County Treasurer at: